LumitoLuma/LumitoLuma/README.md

 -   Code improvements
 -   Ideas for future programs / services.

+If you are going to make big changes in one of my repositories, please contact me before, so you do not make a big effort that leads on a closed Pull Request.

 ## Reporting bugs and errors
 You can report bugs through the Issues tab in the repository you had the problem.